My Adoption Experience Includes Being a Twin

 Person holding Julie McGue's book, "Twice a Daughter"On the cusp of middle age, we deemed the timing ripe for gathering our truths, not only for ourselves but for our children.
 The right to own our adoption story and health background became a fight, one that my twin sister and I waged together.
 I detail this journey in my forthcoming memoir, Twice a Daughter: A Search for Identity, Family, and Belonging.

-First, Jenny and I plotted how to attain our original birth records and the non-identifying information from our adoption agency’s file.
+First, Jenny and I plotted how to attain our original birth records and the non-identifying information from our agency’s file.
 After that, we tracked down adoption search choices that were both time and cost-effective.
 Aligned, we dealt with the concerns and misgivings that our adoptive parents fostered regarding our adoption probe.
 As we attacked each phase of our search journey, my twin sister and I walked figuratively hand-in-hand.

 The process of making contact with birth relatives and deriving the information to complete our “personal story” turned out to be more complicated than we expected.
 Because of our bond as twins, we never wavered in our commitment to pursue all avenues until nothing more could be learned.
 We collaborated, commiserated, and supported each other in the wake of misinformation, lies, disappointment, and rejection.
 Through all of that, we sustained one another.

 Julie with her twin sister recentlyLikewise, with each adoption search success, we cheered and celebrated together.
 It took five whole years to attain our family medical history and genealogy.
-We utilized a search agency, our adoption agency, a social worker, a PI, a confidential intermediary, a judge, and a genealogist.
+We utilized a search agency, our adoption organization, a social worker, a PI, a confidential intermediary, a judge, and a genealogist.

 Being adopted, searching for birth relatives, and managing reunion are taxing events.
 I doubt that I could have endured such a complicated, elongated process had I not had such a tight mental and emotional bond with my twin sister.
 Because of my involvement in a post-adoption support group, I’m aware that this luxury–searching for biological relatives alongside a full sibling–is not possible for most adoptees.

 Just as I’m unable to know what it’s like not to be adopted, I can’t comprehend what my life would be like without my twin sister.
 Both are at the core of my identity, melded and fused.
-I will be forever grateful to my adoption agency for implementing an adoption policy that refused to separate children from a multiple birth.
+I will be forever grateful to my agency for implementing an adoption policy that refused to separate children from a multiple birth.
 Having grown up with my twin sister is the greatest blessing that resulted from my closed adoption.

 Written by Julie McGue